Will-1-Am/100DaysOfCode/README.md

 # 100DaysOfCode

+### R1Day020 Thursday, 01 November 2018
+Day 20 Round 1 #100DaysOfCode and despite embracing Apple documentation unconditionally, the moment feels distant when it will reciprocate.  #LondonAppBrewer is an inspiration and one can't help but appreciate the trials and tribulations developers endure.

+Added category feature to ToDoey App making use of a linked one-to-many "category" entity to the "item" entity.
+Extensions were covered in the same module, and serve to separate bits of code that would otherwise crowd the main ViewController.
+Using "didSet" to specify what happens when a variable is set with a new value.
+CRUD using a context and committing the current context state to a persistent container using context.save.
+Accessing a singleton to use its delegate property to tap into a persistent container - a lazy variable.

+Attended #freeCodeCamp Meetup - and learn about coffee & code sessions that the group hosts.

+Looking forward to an introduction to Realm with #LondonAppBrewer.

 ### R1Day019 Wednesday, 31 October 2018
 Happy Hallowe'en!
 Completely finished reviewing AWS Well-Architected Questions, Answers and Best Practices today Day 19 of #100DaysOfCode.